runekaagaard/git-commit-llm/README.md

 ## Features

-- Generates appropriate commit messages by analyzing your changes
+- 🤖 AI-powered commit message generation based on your changes
+- 📝 Two message styles:
-- Default mode: single-line commits for most changes
+  - Default: Concise single-line commits
-- Major mode (--major): detailed multi-line messages for substantial changes
+  - Major mode (--major): Detailed multi-line messages for substantial changes
+- 🛠️ Flexible workflow options:
-- Supports reviewing/editing before committing
+  - Preview changes with --diff before generating message
-- Branch context-aware
-- Can stage all changes with --add-all
+  - Auto-stage all changes with --add-all
+  - Automatic push after commit with --push
+  - Custom LLM model selection with --model
+- ✨ Smart features:
+  - Branch context-aware messages
+  - Interactive editor review before committing
+  - Proper git conventions and formatting

 ## How It Works

 1. Analyzes staged changes using `git diff`
 2. Sends the diff to Claude AI with formatting instructions
+3. Shows you the changes first if --diff is enabled
-3. Opens your editor with the generated message
+4. Opens your editor with the suggested message
-4. Creates the commit if you save the message
+5. Creates the commit when you save
+6. Optionally pushes changes if --push is enabled

 ## Requirements

 - git
 - A text editor set in `$EDITOR`
 - Python 3.7+
+- An API key for your chosen LLM provider

 ## Installation